-The Plan encourages the protection of agricultural lands and sensitive environments, so it guides growth into northern Easton, where there is a larger surrounding population and a higher concentration of existing public assets (including nonprofit land uses and quasi-public lands) that can be enhanced and leveraged as opportunities arise.
-This type of focus can enable, as practicable, the promotion of walkable, bikeable design and take advantage of features and strengths of the transport network in and around the northern part of Town.
-The Plan also recommends forging a recreation and trails master plan, which will help with structuring well-planned and high quality enhancements of existing public spaces, or the establishment of new public assets throughout Town, including in and nearby the hamlets and cross-roads that are other places recommended for focusing future growth and investments.
+The Plan sets out a vision for growth and preserving the working rural landscape and small town character.
+Accordingly, it encourages the protection of agricultural lands and sensitive environments.
+It also guides growth into northern Easton, where there is a larger surrounding population and a higher concentration of existing public assets (including nonprofit land uses and quasi-public lands) and services that can be enhanced and leveraged as opportunities arise.
+This type of focus can enable, as practicable, the promotion of walkable, bikeable design and take advantage of features and strengths of the intersecting State roads in the northern part of Town.
+The Plan also recommends developing a recreation and trails master plan, which will help with structuring well-planned and high-quality enhancements of existing public spaces, or the establishment of new public assets throughout Town, including in and near the hamlets and cross-roads that are other places recommended for focusing future growth and investments.
+Development occurring after adoption of this Plan will be wellplanned and energy efficient, despite being structured as low density This Plan prescribes rural design principles and provides for site plan review.
+It also enables infill development that is compatible with existing community form, resulting in fewer or shorter car trips based on the relative proximity to other uses and services.

-15. Community and Stakeholder Collaboration in Planning (Promote community and stakeholder collaboration in planning):: Collaborative efforts can lead to creative resolutions of development issues and greater community understanding of the importance of good planning and investment which results in great places to live, work, shop, and play.
+15. Community and Stakeholder Collaboration in Planning (Promote community and stakeholder collaboration in planning): Collaborative efforts can lead to creative resolutions of development issues and greater community understanding of the importance of good planning and investment which results in great places to live, work, shop, and play.